The Wiggle and the Panhandle

 One comment compared the civility of cyclists in Basel, Switzerland, to those in SF: "Every bike[in Switzerland] must carry an insurance sticker.
 But, I am told, if a cyclist hits a pedestrian in a cross walk, nothing will save him/her from severe punishment."

-The problem with the bike trip in SF is that the movement was born with a rebel ethos, with Critical Mass and admiration for bike messengers as "cool" role models.
+The problem with the bike trip in SF is that it was born with a rebel ethos, with Critical Mass and admiration for bike messengers as "cool" role models.
 Hence, many young people arrive here to work out their Mommy and Daddy issues and think that it's cool to act out on our streets.

 We need to remember that San Francisco is home to 120,000 college students.
 City politics often seem juvenile to outsiders because, to a large extent, it reflects that democraphic.